seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-12.md

 Buddhas and *arahants* do not forget that these are worldly usages.
 They do not draw any distinction between the relative and the absolute with regard to those concepts.
 For them, they are merely concepts and designations in worldly usage.
-That is why the Tathāgatas are said to be free from *papañca*, that is to say they are *nippapañca*, whereas the world delights in *papañca.* This fact is clearly expressed in the following verse in the *Dhammapada*.
+That is why the *tathāgatas* are said to be free from *papañca*, that is to say they are *nippapañca*, whereas the world delights in *papañca.* This fact is clearly expressed in the following verse in the *Dhammapada*.